Direct Debit Returns

 Disputed payments

-Generally, payers can dispute a payment through their bank for up to 60 calendar days after a debit on a personal account, or up to two business days for a business account.
-Unlike credit card disputes, all direct debit disputes are final — there is no process for appeal.
+Unlike credit card disputes, direct debit disputes are final — there’s no appeal process.
 If a payer successfully disputes a payment, you must contact them to resolve the situation.
-For these reasons, "direct debit disputes" are known as "returns."
+For these reasons, direct debit disputes are called returns.